-In short, does it feel like you are no longer the parent in charge, the leader, the captain, the boss?
+In your family does it feel like you’re no longer the parent in charge, the leader, the captain, the boss?
 Welcome to the club.
-Millions of parents are struggling with children that are defiant and strong-willed—kids who need to learn how to listen better.
+Millions of parents are struggling with children that are defiant and strong-willed—kids who would benefit from listening better.

 The program outlined in this book is the result of over thirty-five years of study, teaching and clinical practice.
 Hundreds of families have successfully used the Win-Win Way to make a shift.
 Parents typically report a dramatic improvement in their children’s behavior after a few weeks time.